Award Winning DWI Defense Attorney In Fort Worth and Tarrant County

 GET A FREE STRATEGY SESSION WITH DWI ATTORNEY JEFF C. KENNEDY

-DWI Penalties, Fines and Jail Time In Texas
+DWI Penalties, Fines and Jail Time in Texas

-Consequences of a DWI charge include probation, suspension of a driver’s license, hefty fines, alcohol education programs, or jail time.
-Your best option is to find a DWI attorney that is familiar with the Tarrant county court systems and the law.
-Someone with the skill and experience needed to understand what penalties, fines or jail time you might be facing in the county where you were charged.
+Your best option is to find a skilled and knowledgable DWI attorney that knows the Fort Worth, and Tarrant county court systems.
+They will be able to help you understand what penalties, fines or jail time you might be facing in the county where you were charged.

 - 1st Offense DWI: A first time DWI charge is a Class B misdemeanor, punishable by up to 180 days in jail and a $4,000 fine.
 Your license will also be suspended for a year, and you will have to pay a three-year license retention fee of up to $2,000.